aeonSolutions/PCB-Prototyping-Catalogue/Home-Automation/Smart Home Solar Power Management/readme.md

 The new icon means the link next to it was recently updated with new contents

 💬  **Comments on the Discussion page** <br>
-The comments icon means there are usefeul and even new comments on the [discussions page](https://github.com/aeonSolutions/AeonLabs-AI-Volvo-MKII-Open-Hardware/discussions) important for what you are seeing or reading.
+The comments icon means there are useful and even new comments on the [discussions page](https://github.com/aeonSolutions/AeonLabs-AI-Volvo-MKII-Open-Hardware/discussions) important for what you are seeing or reading.

 <br />